PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-03-06-Frameworks.md

 Originally, I was pretty stringent about following the JavaFX "Bean" structure for getters and setters, and having a getter for both the Observable itself and it's contents.
 I'm not sure about the need for that any more, and currently I lean towards just having a getter for the Observables themselves.
 The cost for this is that code in the Interactor, which is the only place that getters and setters for the Observable contents is used, gets a little bigger as it needs to do a get() or set() on the Observables.

+I really don't think that relationships between the data elements in the Model should be established in the Model itself.
+These relationships generally reflect business rules of some sort, and that kind of logic belongs in the Interactor at all times.
+My guide has always been, "If you are looking for business logic, it should always be in one place."
+This means that if you are looking to understand how two data elements are related, you don't have to go hunting through the entire framework to find place where they are linked, it will be in the Interactor.

 ## The View

 The View handles every aspect of the User Interface and nothing else.
+Properties of the components of the View are bound to each other and to the Properties in the Model.
+In this manner, the Model now becomes an accurate representation of the State of the UI.

 ## The Controller

 The Controller is the "core" of the framework.
 It is responsible for instantiating all of the other components and connecting them together.
 The Controller connects the MVCI construct to the rest of the application as it contains the only method accessible by any object outside the MVCI construct.
 Typically, it will have a method with a name like getView() which will return the View which can then be placed inside another layout or Scene.

-The Controller defines all of the action handlers that will be passed to the View.
+The Controller is responsible for handling all of the "actions" in the UI.
+This means that anything more active than simply updating the Model (through Bindings in the View) is processed through the Controller.
+The Controller defines how these actions will be handled, and any threading that might be required.
+In practice, this means that the Controller will be responding to EventHandlers trigger from the View, and will establish any Listeners on the Model.

 ## The Interactor

 The Interactor contains all of the business logic of the framework.
-This is the class where both the Model and the domain objects co-exist.
+This is the class where both the Model and the domain objects co-exist:

 Business Constraints and Connections Between Model Elements : Often there are connections between fields defined in the Model which are related to business rules.
 For instance, you might have a BooleanProperty that indicates that some combination of other Properties in the Model are invalid.
 This Boolean property would be bound by the Interactor to a Binding that it constructs.
 This keeps the business logic inside the Interactor.